sarahmuhrous/Sales-Analysis/README.md

-# 🛍️ Online Retail Data Analysis
+# 🛍️ Online Retail Sales Data Analysis

 ## 📌 Overview
 This project provides an analysis of the **Online Retail Dataset**, which contains transactions from a UK-based online retail store between 2018 and 2019.